 Challenges for birds in agricultural grasslands

-Over the past 50 years, grassland bird populations have declined markedly in Ontario.
-Bobolink, Eastern Meadowlark, and Grasshopper Sparrow populations declined by 80%, 84%, and 79%, respectively, contributing to an overall 53% decrease for grassland bird populations in North America.
-All three of these species are now listed as at risk.
-Because grassland birds build their nests directly on the ground, well hidden in the vegetation, nests are vulnerable to trampling by livestock, destruction by farm machinery, and exposure after heavy grazing and hay harvesting.
+Over the past 50 years, grassland bird populations have declined markedly.
+Bobolink, eastern meadowlark, and grasshopper sparrow populations declined by 80%, 84%, and 79%, respectively, in Ontario, contributing to an overall 53% decrease for grassland birds in North America.
+All three of these species are listed as at risk.
+Because grassland birds build their nests directly on the ground, nests are vulnerable to trampling by livestock, destruction by farm machinery, and exposure to predators after heavy grazing and hay harvesting.

-Farmers who manage agricultural grasslands are critical to grassland bird conservation.
+Farmers who manage agricultural grasslands are integral to grassland bird conservation.

-Stewardship actions you can do
+Conservation actions on farms

-These actions aim to balance agricultural activities with providing grassland bird species at risk time and space to raise young in some actively-farmed areas.
-Targeting areas with the most nesting birds for stewardship actions will have the greatest positive impact.
+These actions aim to balance farm management with providing grassland bird species at risk time and space to raise young in some actively-farmed areas.
+Targeting areas with the most nesting birds for conservation actions will have the greatest positive impact.

 Hayfields

-Cut hayfields with the most nesting birds late or last
+Cut fields with the most nesting birds late (mid-July or later) or last (early July or later)

-Cut perimeter, delay cut of interior
+Cut field perimeter, delay cut of interior (until mid-July or later)

-(optional) Cut vegetation high as some species may build new nests in fields cut in June or July (e.g., GRSP and SAVS)
+(other) Cut vegetation high as some species may build new nests in fields cut in June or early July (e.g., GRSP)

 Pastures

-Graze pastures with the most nesting birds late, such as July, or last in the rotation
+Graze pastures with the most nesting birds late( mid-July or later), or last in the rotation (early July or later)

-Lite spring grazing (30-40 cattle-days/ha) from late May to beginning of June (particularly for BOBO, may also work for EAME and GRSP).
+Light spring grazing from late May to beginning of June and then rest paddock until mid-July (particularly for BOBO, likely also benefits EAME and GRSP).

-Light grazing while most nests in area are active (particularly for BOBO, may also work for EAME and GRSP)
+Light grazing while most nests in area are active (mid-May – mid-July; particularly for BOBO, likely also benefits EAME and GRSP)

-(optional) Lengthen rest period (40 – 45 days) between grazing occasions
+(other) Lengthen rest period (40 – 45 days) between grazing occasions